kruthikagururajan31/special-robot/README.md

 - git init (This will initialize the project with Git and create a .git folder)
 - git log (This will show the logs)
+- git log --oneline (Shows all the log summary in one line)
 - git status (This will show which branch and what state the data is at based on below states)

 - States of files: